-“It’s an honor for us to partner with Kyrene as they transform the way they manage their technology assets,” said Matt Winebright, Director of Sales at Hayes Software Systems.
+“It’s an honor for us to partner with Kyrene as they transform the way they manage their technology assets,” said Matt Winebright, President and CEO.
 “We’re excited to aid this progressive and innovative district as they continue to use technology as a key contributor to instruction.”

 The TIPWeb-IT asset inventory software empowers administrators and educators with the tools and information they need to be accountable for technology assets and be effective, responsive educational leaders.
 Staff will not only have access to a centralized inventory database to make their jobs easier, but the easy to use software will give them more time to focus on shaping and executing a vision of academic success for all students.